Carry Me in Your Dreams

 "Carry Me in Your Dreams" is a song by Albanian singer Kejsi Tola, independently released as a single in 2008.
 It was written by Agim Doçi and composed by Edmond Zhulali.
-Musically, it is an English-language uptempo electronic and disco song, inspired by folk music and 1970s French pop.
+Musically, it is an English-language uptempo pop song, inspired by folk music and 1970s French pop.
 Its lyrics are a declaration of love by singing someone else's praise and also focuses on the longing between two separated people.